Children in the asylum process

 Children seeking asylum have the right to have their say

 According to Swedish law the Migration Agency has to specifically consider a child’s best interests.
 All children have the right to have their say and be listened to.
 Their reasons for seeking asylum are to be examined individually, as a child may have other reasons for seeking asylum than the parents.
 When the child’s reasons for seeking asylum are examined, the Migration Agency official must adapt the examination as much as possible to the child’s age, health, and maturity.
 The child has the right to be accompanied by an adult during the examination.
-It can be a parent or other legal guardian, a custodian, and/or public counsel.
+It can be a parent or other legal guardian, a guardian, and/or public counsel.

 All children have the right to attend school and preschool